Date and Location

 Call for Papers

-NAAPE welcomes submissions in any area related to philosophy and education and encourages submissions from all traditions of philosophy including work that is historical, contemporary, analytic, continental, theoretical and applied.
+NAAPE welcomes submissions in any area related to philosophy and education and encourages submissions from all traditions of philosophy including work that is historical, contemporary, analytic, continental, theoretical, and/or applied.
 Furthermore, we encourage authors working within the interdisciplinary fields of educational ethics, moral and civic education, and ethics of educational policy to submit to the conference.
 However, we only accept papers that are written in clear, straightforward prose that is accessible to a wide range of philosophers and educators.
 We therefore discourage the use of technical language that is not otherwise clearly explained in the paper.
 Finally, the paper must have some bearing on education.
 If that bearing is largely implicit throughout the paper, the author must, at the very least, gesture towards its bearing in the introduction or conclusion of the paper.
 Submissions for NAAPE 2024 are due July 1st, 2024 by 11:59 PM CDT (UTC -5, Chicago time).

 NAAPE accepts any length of paper, but we prefer papers that are less than 14,000 words.
 The papers may employ any well-established style guideline so long as it is used consistently throughout the paper.
 We are happy to accept APA, Chicago Style, Harvard Style, MLA or any variants on these.
 Additionally, papers may be formatted in a standard article manner or as a book chapter.
 NAAPE accepts submissions in the English, Spanish and French language, but presentations are expected to be given in English.
 Please make sure your file is fully anonymized before submission.